ykargin/filekeeper/README.md

 FileKeeper helps you manage disk space by automatically removing files that are older than a specified retention period.
 It's designed for Linux systems and can be easily integrated with systemd for scheduled execution.

+### Supported Architectures

+FileKeeper is available for the following architectures:
+- x86-64 (AMD64)
+- ARM (ARMv7)
+- ARM64 (AArch64)

+This makes it suitable for use on a wide range of devices, from standard servers to Raspberry Pi and other ARM-based devices.

 ## Features

 - Clean up files based on configurable retention periods (e.g., 30d, 24h, 60m)